Singapore Craft Beer Bars: The Only Guide & Map You Need

 Mon – Thu: 4 – 11 p.m.; Fri, Sat: 4 – 11.45 p.m.

-GBC started as a hawker stall that sold bottled craft beer in the early 2010s.
-It’s since changed hands and moved to Kent Ridge.
-The eight taps usually pour pints of Brewdog, Fourpure and Hitachino Nest, but the fridge also stocks more than 200 different beers that various distributors bring in from around the world.
+The GBC name started as a hawker stall that sold bottled craft beer in the early 2010s.
+It’s since changed hands and moved to Kent Ridge, though the signage remains near Smith Street Taps.
+From the eight taps flow pints of Brewdog, Fourpure, St Austell and Hitachino Nest, but the fridge also stocks more than 200 different beers that various distributors bring in from around the world.
 Food can be bought at the other restaurants that make up Savourworld and you can sit outdoors or inside the bar’s air-conditioned premises.

 215F Upper Thomson Road

+While Birdy’s is a dog-friendly all-day dining establishment, it’s run by one of Singapore’s craft distributors.
 This is the place to come to if you use the hair of the dog as a hangover cure.
 It gets really packed here on weekend mornings when folks descend for brunch.
-However, they also have one tap for Sapporo, two taps of Australian, Kiwi or American craft beer, and one guest tap, all served in 16-oz glasses.
-In addition, there stock canned Garage Project beers, natural wines and a few spirits.
+However, they also have one tap for Sapporo, three taps of Australian/Kiwi/American craft beer, and one guest tap, all served in 16-oz nonick glasses.
+In addition, they stock canned Garage Project beers, natural wines and a few spirits.

 275 Thomson Road